My 1983 Appalachian Trail Hike in Photos

 The AT crossed two major rivers, the Juniata and the Susquehanna, on highway bridges along the roadwalk just past the town.
 The Susquehanna, in southern and central Pennsylvania, is a broad river with few bridges.
 The Clarks Ferry Bridge was almost a half-mile in length and packed with slow-moving automobiles belching more smoke and heat into the dead, sultry air.
 Reaching the hundred-degree mark was going to be a cinch again today, if we weren't there already.

-On the eastern bank, I had to run cross a busy four-lane highway, US 22.
+On the eastern bank, I had to run across a busy four-lane highway, US 22.
 The Appalachian Trail paralleled the highway and the river for a quarter mile along a set of railroad tracks.
 My good feeling was rapidly evaporating.
 The subsequent climb up Peters Mountain finished the job.

 I arrived at Earl Shaffer Shelter at about 6:30.
 It had taken me six-and-a-half hours to hike ten-and-a-half miles.
+The air was equal parts steam and summer smog, possibly my dreariest sunny day on the AT.

 My schedule to Delaware Water Gap looked to be in trouble.
 The record heat was beginning to grind me down.
 The thermometer had failed to reach the mid-nineties once since Shenandoah and had been topping one hundred for almost a week.
 I had been tapping into the reserves constantly lately, and the benefits of those few easy days in northern Virginia had been used up.